dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/installing-vite-with-laravel-on-wsl-and-docker/en/2025-07-11-installing-vite-with-laravel-on-wsl-and-docker-en.md

 npm install
 ```

-Here’s an example of the `package.json` generated in my environment:
+Here's an example of the `package.json` generated in my environment:

 `package.json` :
 ```json